Are you a parent looking for ways to save money & live better? Try these 9 simple tips to help you save some extra bucks effortlessly.

 6. Shop at Dollar Tree

-I went here to get ALL my Halloween and Thanksgiving decorations and some of my Christmas decor.
+I went here to get ALL my Halloween and Thanksgiving decorations and some of my Christmas decorations.

-I liked to get my shower liners from here, some hygiene products such as name brand Arm & Hammer body wash, some cleaning products such as name brand Comet spray, eyeglass cleaner kits, baby powder, 4-pack batteries for my TV remotes, and much more.
-ALL for $1 per item.
+I like to get my shower liners from here, some hygiene products such as name brand Arm & Hammer body wash, some cleaning products such as name brand Comet spray, eyeglass cleaner kits, baby powder, 4-pack batteries for my TV remotes, and much more.
+ALL for $1.25 per item.

 7. Shop Wal-Mart’s generic brands